 The common signs and symptoms of elbow bursitis are inflammation and swelling together with pain around the back of the elbow.
 The olecranon bursa can normally measure up to 6 cm in length but can swell into a size larger than a golf ball.
 A swollen bursa in the elbow can limit mobility and affect the range of motion of the elbow.

-Elbow bursitis may result by trauma from an accident, such as falling onto the back of the elbow, or may even develop without a specified reason.
-Often times, lifestyle changes can be applied to avoid further progression of an elbow bursitis.
+Elbow bursitis may result from trauma from an accident, such as falling onto the back of the elbow or may even develop without a specified reason.
+Oftentimes, lifestyle changes can be applied to avoid further progression of elbow bursitis.
 People who rest their elbows against hard surfaces can irritate the bursa further and provoke the condition to worsen.
 Simple steps such as ice therapy to reduce the inflammation surrounding the elbow or getting plenty of rest are common treatments used to alleviate the signs and symptoms of elbow bursitis.

 Dr. Alex Jimenez

 The information herein on "Signs Of Elbow Bursitis" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.

 Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.